compsys-progtools/fall2025/resources/glossary.md

 :  on github and other hosts [branches](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches) are used to create Pull Requests
 :  implemented with a pointer to a commit, that moves when new commits are added to the current branch

+Bourne Shell
+:  an early unix shell developed at Bell labs (`sh`)
+:  the precursor to `bash`

 Compiled Code
 :  code that is put through a compiler to turn it into lower level assemlby language before it is executed. must be compiled and re-executed everytime you make a change.

+commit
+:  the basic unit of git

+commit message
+:  the plain language description that is required, entered with the `-m` option on `git commit`

 detached head
 :  a state of a git repo where the head pointer is set to a commit without a branch also pointing to the commit